 Other factors are also important, including: feeling loved, trusted, understood, valued and safe being interested in life and having opportunities to enjoy themselves being hopeful and optimistic being able to learn and having opportunities to succeed accepting who they are and recognising what they are good at having a sense of belonging in their family, school and community feeling they have some control over their own life having the strength to cope when something is wrong (resilience) and the ability to solve problems.

 Most children grow up mentally healthy, but surveys suggest that more children and young people have problems with their mental health today than 30 years ago.
 That is probably because of changes in the way we live now and how that affects the experience of growing up.REF: NHSEngland

 Our Inclusion team work closely with families when there are concerns about a pupil’s mental health.
 Parents can express their concerns to the classroom teacher or ask for an appointment with a member of the Senior Leadership Team.

 Adults in school may also express concerns about a child with whom they work.
 In all cases home/ school liaison is crucial in order to support the child’s wellbeing and regular discussions would take place.

-Once these concerns were expressed the child would be observed in school and different strategies e.g. social stories, movement breaks, small group work, mentoring, Place 2 Be would be trialed in order to support the child.
+Once these concerns were expressed the child would be observed in school and different strategies e.g. social stories, movement breaks, small group work and mentoring.
 A referral to the school Educational Psychologist or visit to the family GP may be suggested.